mdabrowski1990/uds/docs/source/pages/knowledge_base/diagnostic_message.rst

 takes place.
 A server shall only respond to certain functionally addressed requests (further explained in `response behaviour to functionally addressed request`_ chapter.

-NOTE: Some types of buses (e.g. LIN) might also support broadcast communication which slightly change expected server behaviour.
+.. note:: Some types of buses (e.g. LIN) might also support broadcast communication which slightly change expected server behaviour.
 When broadcast communication is used, then a server response is never expected by a client.

 Response behaviour to functionally addressed request